roberiacono/block-visibility-manager/readme.txt

 == Screenshots ==

+1. Block Visibility Manager in action.
-1. Visibility options available inside block settings.
+2. Visibility options available inside block settings.
-2. Admin panel to enable or disable visibility support per block.
+3. Admin panel to enable or disable visibility support per block.
-3. Example: Set a block to show only during a specific date/time range.
+4. Example: Set a block to show only during a specific date/time range.
-4. Example: Set a block to show everyday only during a specific time range, and hide it on mobile.
+5. Example: Set a block to show everyday only during a specific time range, and hide it on mobile.
+6. Example: Hide banner on mobile.

 == Changelog ==